julien-lin/php-core/README.md

 $service = $container->make(MyService::class);
 ```

-## 🔗 Integration with Other Packages
+## 🔗 Integration with other packages

 ### Integration with php-router